 You are going to be engaging with them on their terms so you are going to be using, again, our marketing tools so workflows that I mentioned already, email, some of our sales tools can be used here as well, so things like sequences, the meetings tool.
 Then you've got your delight stage.
 This comes in at every stage in the process, so we always want to be delighting people if they are going through this process.
 Our service hub tools can really help here as well just in terms of getting that feedback back from customers and also tracking and measuring that as well.

-Then as I said customers are at the center of everything.
+Then as I said customers are at the centre of everything.
 That's the CRM, everything feeds into that one place and what happens in that case is you get your flywheel spinning like this.
 So those customers that you're driving down in to the delight phase and you're starting to turn them into referrals, they put that energy back in to this flywheel and it starts to spin like this and what you get is growth.
 Cool.
 So why this matters to your business?
 We kind of answered this one a little bit already with the second slide that we had up there.
 It matters because the number one way people are making purchasing decisions is referrals and word-of-mouth.
 So obviously it's really, really important that people are working on these types of strategies.
 The other reason it matters is because 80% of CEOs believe they deliver a superior customer experience.
 So, 80% of CEOs think that they are doing that delight phase perfectly and they are driving referrals back into their business.
 Does anyone want to take a guess at what percentage of consumers think that businesses deliver a superior customer experience?

 20?
 4?
 Somewhere in between, so it's 8%.
 So there is a pretty huge gap there.
 I think as well the other thing about that is 8% of customers agree, it's not necessarily that your business suddenly has a really bad customer experience, it's not that you are doing anything wrong, it's probably more so that the expectations that customers and consumers have increased so much.
 2019, we live in a world where you can want some food for your lunch, you can download an app, you can buy the food, you can watch it get delivered to your house and it's there 15 minutes later.
 Just like that, seamless, really low touch, simple process.
 So that's kind of where people's expectations are and that is where that comes in because B2C businesses and there is going to be quite a few B2C examples in here but B2C businesses have been doing this a lot.
 They know referrals are really important.
 B2C businesses just don't really do this type of stuff.